lino-framework/lino/docs/dev/install.rst

     4688 static files copied to '/home/myname/virtualenvs/a/lino_cache/collectstatic', 0 unmodified.

-Note that you can chose an arbitrary project directory for running :manage:`collectstatic`, it does not need to be :mod:`min1
+Note that you can chose an arbitrary project directory for running :manage:`collectstatic`, it does not need to be :mod:`polly
-<lino.projects.min1>`.
+<lino.projects.polly>`.
 That's because all Lino applications have the
 same set of staticfiles.

 You need to do this only for your first local Lino project because